mrtamm/sqlstore/README.md

 * Oracle 11g: `mvn test -DtestDatabase=oracle clean test`

-Some guidelines on how to prepare the environment for executing these tests on an actual database are outlined in `src/test/resources/config/_dbname_/README.md`
+Some guidelines on how to prepare the environment for executing these tests on an actual database are outlined in [database setup README](src/test/resources/ws/rocket/sqlstore/test/db/README.md).

-(Without database-specific configuration in test classpath, and just running command `mvn test`, the database tests in `ws.rocket.sqlstore.test.DatabaseTest` will silently skip.)
+(Without database-specific configuration in test classpath, and just running command `mvn test`, the database tests in `ws.rocket.sqlstore.test.DatabaseTest` will be skipped.)

 Additional Information